edgexfoundry/developer-scripts/releases/nightly-build/compose-files/README.md

 This folder contains the following environment files:

 - **.env**
-    This file contains the registry and image versions variables referenced in compose files.
+    This file contains the registry and image version variables referenced in compose files.
 Docker compose implicitly use the ".env" file, if it exists, so you will not see it referenced in the compose files.
 It is referenced in the Makefile so that it can also use these settings.
 - **comon.env**
     This file contains the common environment overrides used by all Edgex services.
 - **common-security.env**
-    This file contains the common security related environment overrides used many Edgex services.
+    This file contains the common security related environment overrides used by many Edgex services.

 ### Makefile